Singapore Airlines Flight Delay Compensation

 How much compensation are you entitled to for your delayed Singapore Airlines flight?

-The length of your journey and the duration of the delay determine how much compensation Singapore Airlines is required to pay you.
+The length of your journey and the duration of the delay determines how much compensation Singapore Airlines is required to pay you.

 If your flight was shorter than 1,500 km, you could claim €250 for your disruption.
 If your flight spanned between 1,500 and 3,500 km, your compensation increases to €400.
 Finally, if your flight spanned more than 3,500 km, you could claim up to €600.